Layer 1: Incoming Port Blocking

 Encryption continues to be a vital method of defense for many businesses, including those that are subject to HIPAA or other regulations that require it.
 By encrypting your workstation and server hard drives, you can protect sensitive data wherever it lives, including both cache and application data.
 Or at least you can make it harder to reach.

-Layer 3: Next Generation Endpoint Protection and Anti-malware
+Layer 3: Next Generation Endpoint Security Protection and Anti-malware

 Layer 4: Managed Patching